UnstructuredFVM/.github/source/intro.rst

 Implementation
 ==============

-In order to achive parallel computing capabilities the solver is integrated with `OP2 Framework <https://github.com/OP-DSL/OP2-Common>`_.
-OP2 Framework is an Application Programming Interface (API) which generates parallel code for various computational architectures like ``OpenMP``, ``OpenCL``, ``CUDA``, etc., using a single source code.
+In order to achive parallel computing capabilities the solver is integrated with `OP2 <https://op-dsl.github.io/index.html>`_ Framework.
+OP2 (Oxford Parallel library for Unstructured mesh solvers) is an Application Programming Interface (API) which generates parallel code for various computational architectures like ``OpenMP``, ``OpenCL``, ``CUDA``, etc., using a single source code.
 The generated code can be executed on single/multi core CPU's and GPU's.

-The solver is developed using automatic code generation techniques similar to `OpenSBLI <https://github.com/opensbli/opensbli>`_.
+The solver is developed using automatic code generation techniques similar to `OpenSBLI <https://opensbli.github.io/>`_.
 The code is initially written in Python programming language using Symbolic python (SymPy) library to process Einstein formulation of the equations.
 This python code generates OP2 compliant ``#C`` code which is then translated using OP2 code translator and compiled to generate executable code for different computational architectures.

 .. figure:: images/mapping.png
    :scale: 40%